 We think that what makes us unique is our purpose, our culture and our Smarter Law strategy.

 Perhaps our greatest differentiator is our culture.
-Our culture is built on our Hallmarks (values): Stay True; Be Remarkable; Evolve Always; Respect Respect; and Better Together.
+Our culture begins on our Hallmarks (values): Stay True; Be Remarkable; Evolve Always; Respect Respect; and Better Together.
 All our people commit to and are accountable for living our Hallmarks.
 They are part of the conversation.

 As part of our Smarter Law strategy, we invest heavily in technology and promote agile, flexible and remote working practices.
-When COVID-19 hit, we had the infrastructure and the culture to enable us to seamlessly transition to full remote working.
+When COVID-19 hit, we had the infrastructure and the culture to enable us to transition to full remote working seamlessly.
 Our client service during the COVID-19 lockdown period has been seamless.

 Relevant attributes and accolades include:

-- We were recently recognised as the Best Provider to Financial & Services Industry in the Beaton Client Choice Awards 2020.
-We have also been shortlisted for numerous client and industry awards in recent years.
+- We recently recognises as the Best Provider to Financial & Services Industry in the Beaton Client Choice Awards 2020.
+We were on the list for numerous client and industry awards in recent years.